seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   proven to fail is not a gate.
 - Standing checks whenever a production file changes: `python3 -m py_compile main.py`
   and `node --check` on the `<script>` block extracted from `index.html`.
+- **A local run is not a runner run, and the difference is reported, not glossed.** Say which workflows executed on GitHub, with their conclusion, and which did not, with the reason.
+"All benches green" is an incomplete sentence unless it names where.
+- **If no workflow executed at all, the report's `## Status` is PARTIAL**, however complete the implementation is.
+The work is finished; the proof is not.
+The Architect decides what to do about it — your job is to make the gap impossible to miss.

 ---